mayer79/ml_lecture/README.md

 ## Overview

 Welcome to this training course on machine learning (ML).
+It is both available in R and Python.

 ML can be viewed as a collection of statistical algorithms used to